 For example, Clutch buys used rental cars for sale.
 We run them through a rigorous 210-point inspection and search for any undisclosed damage.
 If our inspection turns up any issues that are beyond normal wear and tear, we simply won’t purchase the vehicle.

 Car rental companies tend to purchase a large number of common vehicles to ensure they have plenty of inventory for rental customers.
 These high stock levels trickle down to their sales departments, giving buyers more cars to choose from.

-For example, if you're seeking a minivan in a specific color or with a certain feature, there's a good chance there's a used rental car for sale that meets your needs.
+For example, if you're seeking a minivan in a specific colour or with a certain feature, there's a good chance there's a used rental car for sale that meets your needs.